5 Ways SEO Has Changed Over the Last Decade

 1) Mobile Prioritization

 Local mobile searches will likely exceed desktop searches for the first time so search engines are adjusting.
-Google has updated its algorithms.
-They now penalize sites that generate errors for mobile users.
+Google updated its algorithm to penalize sites that generate errors for mobile users.

 2) The Downfall of Keywords

 Keywords used to be a pillar in which search engines would break down and index page content.
 Basically, back in the day, if your page did not contain a specific keyword, your website would not appear in search results for that keyword.
 Past SEO practice had webmasters stuffing their pages with keywords in order to increase their page rank; whether hiding them with invisible text or within the website’s code.
 Search engines quickly changed their algorithm to change the way keywords work with one another.

 On August 26, 2013, Google quietly rolled a completely new algorithm for indexing and ranking all web sites and pages.
 Under the codename, “Hummingbird,” this algorithm analyzed the user’s intent behind a keyword query – or rather a semantic search.
 With more artificial intelligence, search engines could now understand the relationship between all individual words in a keyword query.
 The digital world was completely unaware of this total change until Google finally announced it in September 2013.

 How were SEO specialists expected to recover from this algorithm?
 Semantic searches attempt to improve the accuracy of a search by deciphering the contextual meaning of terms used.
 Thus, when writing content, today marketers create more in-depth content that answers typical questions asked starting with: who, what, why, when, where, and how.
 Furthermore, using long-tailed keyword phrases that answer questions is exactly what Google wants when they crawl websites.
 Thus, you will receive a boost in Google’s SERPs.

 3) The Rise of Quality Content